isaacwen/Discord-Bots/Coup-Bot/README.md

 At various stages in the game, players need to give inputs to the bot as to what they want to do.
 How this bot receives inputs varies slightly depending on the action, however all input is given through Button and Select (dropdown menus) components to simplify parsing player input (by avoiding custom player inputs entirely).

 All methods of receiving input are directed at specific player(s).
 In each of these cases, Buttons and Selects will only accept input from the designated players.
 If other players (or users that are not in the game) attempt to respond to a prompt that is not directed at them, they prompt will not respond to their input.

+Furthermore, whenever a player responds to a prompt, their response is preserved within the prompt.
+As can be observed in the following examples, if a user presses a Button, the Button that they press will be highlighted in blue.
+If a user chooses an option from a Select, that option will be the one displayed as the default value.
+In both cases, after the user has provided input all Buttons/Selects are disabled.
+Thus, the progression of moves and decisions made throughout the game can be view simply by reviewing the messages in the game channel in chronological order.

 ### Beginning of Turn
 For example, when a player's turn begins and they need to declare an action for a turn, they are presented with a dropdown menu that they can select an action from.
 Only actions which a player can afford, given their current coins, are displayed.
 For example, in the following User 1 only has 2 coins, thus they do not have the option to Assassinate or Coup another player.